Ayush312003/chirpsterbackend/README.md

 # chirpsterbackend
-This is the backend for Chirpster.
+This back-end is connected with render which serves as the server for our application.